dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 ## Constraining origination and extinction times
 Inferred origination times can be constrained to occur no earlier than a specified age, and extinction times to occur no later than that age.
 For instance, this may be appropriate if we know for certain that taxa went extinct during a mass extinction event or originated after a given moment in time.

 Imposing bounds on origination and extinction times requires a tab or comma separated text file.
-The first column give the name of the taxon, the second its earliest origination time, and the third column the latest extinction time.
-When a the origination or extinction time should not be constrained, the respecive cell should contain _NA_.
+The first column gives the name of the taxon, the second its earliest origination time, and the third column the latest extinction time.
+When an origination or extinction time should not be constrained, the respecive cell should contain _NA_.
 Taxa without any of the two bounds do not need to be included in the text file.

 | taxon            | max_ts  | min_te |
 | ---------------- |:-------:| ------:|